ByteWiizard/30-Days-NodeJs-Challenge/Readme.md

 - **Day 13 🚀:** Problem Statement: Extend an existing Express application to include WebSocket support.
 Create a WebSocket server that echoes back any message it receives from a client.
 Implement an endpoint "/websocket" that serves an HTML page with JavaScript to establish a WebSocket connection.[Solution](https://twitter.com/Yaman895379/status/1757723841873268978).

 - **Day 14 🚀:** Problem Statement: Implement a caching middleware for an Express application.
 The middleware should cache responses based on the request URL and return cached responses for subsequent identical requests.
 Allow cache expiration after a specified time.[Solution](https://twitter.com/Yaman895379/status/1757841994662007117).

+- **Day 15 🚀:** Problem Statement: Create a logging middleware for an Express application.
+The middleware should log detailed information about each incoming request, including the timestamp, HTTP method, URL, request headers, and request body.[Solution](https://twitter.com/Yaman895379/status/1758202659473883402).